REQUEST FOR APPLICANTS

 The Biomolecular Research Center is pleased to issue this request for proposals.
 Our goal is to provide seed grant funding to support projects that utilize our core facilities.
 Seed grants will be awarded to facilitate the collection of preliminary data intended to improve the competitiveness of other grant proposals.

 Some of the existing instrumentation available at the BRC are the Bruker Daltonics maXis Quadrupole Time-of-Flight (Q-TOF) Mass Spectrometer, the Thermo Scientific Velos Pro Dual-Pressure Linear Ion Trap (LIT) Mass Spectrometer, the Zeiss Confocal Microscope ~ LSM Meta 510, Skyscan 1172 Micro-CT Scanner, Beckman ProteomeLab XL-1 AUC, and the Jasco J-810 Spectropolarimeter.
-For lab contact information and rate information, refer to https://brc.boisestate.edu/services/.
+For lab contact information and rate information, refer to BRC Services and Equipment.
 Please discuss potential projects with lab staff before proposal submission.
-For Mass Spec proposals please contact Dr. Shin Pu at email@example.com.
-For Confocal & Micro CT proposals please contact Raquel Brown at firstname.lastname@example.org.
-For Jasco and Proteome AUC proposals please contact Lisa Warner at email@example.com
+For Mass Spec proposals, please contact Dr. Shin Pu at email@example.com.
+For Histology proposals, please contact Dr. Cindy Keller-Peck at firstname.lastname@example.org.
+For Confocal & Micro CT proposals, please contact Raquel Brown at email@example.com.
+For Jasco and Proteome AUC proposals, please contact Lisa Warner at firstname.lastname@example.org

 All members of Boise State faculty are eligible to serve as the principal investigator (PI) on applications submitted to the BRC Seed Grant Program.
 PI must indicate how seed grant results will be used to support future grant applications and publications.